Empty nose syndrome: Cause

 One possible cause may be changes to the nasal mucous membrane and to the nerve endings in the mucosa resulting from chronic changes to the temperature and humidity of the air flowing inside the nose, caused in turn by removal or reduction of the turbinates.
+The TRPM8 receptor, responsible for the sensation of nasal openness (patency), is activated by high-speed airflow, which cools the nasal lining through evaporation.
+This cooling triggers signals to the brain, making breathing feel easier.
+Nasal passage enlargement alters airflow, reducing turbulence and mucosal cooling which results in reduced sensation of airflow.
+Studies confirm that without the inferior turbinate, air conditioning in the nose is less effective.

 Direct damage to the nerves may be a result of surgical intervention; however, as of 2015, there is no technology that allows the mapping of the sensory nerves within the nose, so it is difficult to determine whether this is causative of ENS.
+Nerve healing varies, sometimes leading to long-term numbness or altered sensation.
 Investigators have been unable to identify consistent diagnostic or precipitating features, psychological causes leading to a psychosomatic condition have been proposed.

 There seems to be a relation between reduced levels of nasal nitric oxide and depression/anxiety symptoms in ENS patients.
 Both have been shown to be reversible via implantation surgery.

-It has been proposed, that the airflow in ENS patients is changed so that most of the air flows through the middle meatus, compared to most of the air flowing through the inferior meatus in healthy individuals.
+It has been proposed, that the airflow in ENS is changed so that most of the air flows through the middle meatus, compared to most of the air flowing through the inferior meatus in healthy individuals.
 This can be corrected via inferior meatus augmentation (IMAP surgery).